ucshama/parthenon_project/parthenon_marbles.md

 ---
-title: Parthenon Frieze in the Acropolis Museum
+title: Parthenon Sculptures in the British Museum
 layout: page
-menuItem: Parthenon Frieze in the Acropolis Museum
+menuItem: Parthenon Sculptures in the British Museum
-menuPosition: 4
+menuPosition: 5
 ---

-The Acropolis Museum holds a large portion of the Parthenon Frieze.
-The museum was founded in 2003, in large part to address the British Museum's argument that Greece did not have a proper facility to the Parthenon Sculptures.